Shard of the Week: 10 Reasons to Play Keyforge

 1 – Owning Something Unique

 This is a big one for me.
-The last major Magic the Gathering event I went to for another popular trading card game (you know the one) was a room containing about 90% of the same deck build.
+The last major event I went to for another popular trading card game (you know the one) was a room containing about 90% of the same deck build.
 Everyone knew the best deck to construct, and so they all built the same thing.
-After playing against the same deck for three rounds, I just wanted to leave.
+After playing against the same deck for three rounds I just wanted to leave.
 But I’ve never experienced this from Keyforge.
 Every deck is a different puzzle to solve and learn.
 No two decks will ever be the same.
 It’s a puzzle that ONLY YOU can master!

 2 – The Excitement of New Decks

-Every time I crack open that cardboard box, it’s like a present from a complete stranger.
-Sure, you get duds.
-Sometimes you get a Golden Ticket.
-But usually, I get the deck I never knew I wanted.
-Each time you pop open a new box you are given the chance to pull the greatest deck in the world, or the worst.
+Every time I open that cardboard box it’s like a present from a complete stranger.
+I often get the deck I never knew I wanted.
+Whenever you pop open that cardboard box you are given the chance to pull the greatest deck in the world!
 Even the poorest Charlie Bucket only needs to buy one deck to get that Golden Ticket.

 3 – Finding Your Name

 This is a rarity, but hunting down a deck with your first or last name is a thrill.
 Some of my most memorable moments from selling decks came from people who didn’t care what the deck did, but rather what it was named.
 When I finally found one with my first name; exciting.
 One with my last name; epic!